 The ICR process is led by the Treasury.
 The process provides feedback to agencies on improvement actions that they can take to enhance key aspects of their investment management capability and performance.
 Over time, these actions position agencies to more effectively manage future investments and assets.

 Between formal ICR assessments, the Treasury leads a review of the progress each agency is making in response to the last ICR assessment.
-That progress is reflected in the form of an Outlook Indicator.
+That progress is reflected in the form of an Outlook Discussion.
+The outlook discussion timings are found below.

 The rating scale